Athlete Era Invents New Way to Coach Youth Sports

 “Physical inactivity is killing more people than smoking,” shares Leslie.
 “It boils down to proper physical education for people when they are kids.
 We are offering resources that are affordable and effective for doing that.”

 The Athlete Era team has created two mobile apps, one for kids and another for instructors (coaches or teachers) that communicate with a central web portal.
-The kid’s app provides users with a 1-on-1 coaching experience at home while the instructor app provides personalized plans to further skill development through group activities during practice.
-The web portal lets administrators manage the entire learning process by selecting the educational content they want sent to the apps and collecting assessment data.
+Skill Lab provides users with a 1-on-1 technique coaching experience through their mobile device and sends all learning data to the instructor.
+The AQ Coach app provides personalized plans for instructors to help further skill development through group activities during practice.
+The web portal lets administrators manage the entire learning process by selecting the educational content they want sent to the apps and displaying aggregate learning data.

 “You can document and store learning,” adds Walters.
 “Having a central assessment house is key to show learning.
 Commenting and personalized feedback are also important to growing skill performance.”